Deanda-1/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+(.map) -  returns
+      new array of elements
+      calls back each element, index and returns each in turn manipulate or reshape data.
+      const mappedCityStates = data.map((state) => {
+  return {'city': state.city, 'state': state.state};
+});

+(.reduce) -returns new array of elements
+    takes callback which is reducer function
+    reducer function takes previous value and next value, known as accumulator and currentValue maniuplate and reshape data into single value. const reduceStatePopulations = data.reduce((total, state) => {
+  return total += state.population;
+}, 0);
+console.log(reduceStatePopulations);

+(.filter) -  returns new array of elements
+    calls back each element, index and return each in turn takes callback that runs 'truth' test. if true returns elements, else ignores filter out array of elements by specific condition. const filterLargeStates = data.filter((state) => {
+  return state.population >= 650000;
+});

 2. Explain the difference between a callback and a higher order function.

+(callback function) is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.

+A (high-order function (HOF)) is a function that returns a function, as opposed to a simple value.

 3. Explain what a closure is.

+A (closure) gives you access to an outer function's scope from an inner function.

 4. Describe the four principles of the 'this' keyword.

+Is the function called by new.
+Is the function called by call(), apply(), or bind().
+Is the function called as a method, ie: obj.func().
+Is the function called in the global scope.

 5. Why do we need super() in an extended class?

+(super) is used to connect the extended class to the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.